Auto auction: Inventory finance

 Most car dealerships do not pay cash for the vehicles they buy at auto auctions.
 They rely on inventory financing, a line of credit extended by a bank or other institution to acquire vehicles.
 This is known in industry parlance as floorplanning (floor planning) or simply "flooring" vehicle inventory.
 Specialty finance companies cater to the used car dealer industry.

 Auction Announcements

 Auto Auction announcements are usually displayed on a screen behind the auction block.
 Auction announcements contain information to help Dealers make better informed decisions.
 These announcements can offer information about the vehicles history, such as former Taxi or Fleet use, the vehicles Title status, such as Title Absent, Salvage or Buy Back, and if the vehicle has any major mechanical issues.
-The announcements may also us a light system, red, yellow and green, to bring attention to additional information, this additional information may pertain to liens, odometer discrepancies and other vehicle issues.
+Auction announcements may also use a light system consisting of red, yellow, and green to draw attention to additional information.
+This information may pertain to liens, odometer discrepancies, and other vehicle issues.